MicrosoftDocs/dynamics-365-ai/ai-docs/sales/working-with-meetings-teams.md

 See a combined view of your and customer’s interactions across various channels, such as phone, email, or even social activities in the Timeline that are related to the regarding entity.
 The Timeline also shows any related notes or system posts.
 Also, cards are displayed below the timeline based on the related entities.

-This timeline activities and cards are fetched from your Dynamics 365 sales organization for the selected regarding entity.
+This timeline activities and cards are fetched from your Dynamics 365 Sales organization for the selected regarding entity.

 The following image is an example of an activity timeline for an opportunity regarding entity: